 9. Encourage creativity

 Some people are creative, but too shy to share it or don’t see the value in buying the things they need to express their creativity.
 Take a trip to a discount art supply store, office-supply shop or a chain like Kmart and treat them to some of the things they need to get creative!
-This can be as simple as a pack of oil pastels, watercolour paints, coloured pencils or even felt tip pens and an art journal.
-There are loads of other cool things you can pick up at art supply shops too, like pre-made kits for modelling, sewing, knitting etc.
+This can be as simple as a pack of oil pastels, watercolour paints, coloured pencils or even felt-tip pens and an art journal.
+There are loads of other cool things you can pick up at art supply shops too, like pre-made kits for modelling, sewing, knitting etc. Shop art supplies here.

 10. Share something personal